aamend/ml-registry/README.md

 Given that we consider each pipeline model as a standard maven dependency available on nexus, we can leverage Spark Ivy functionality (through `--packages`) to inject our model as a dependency to a spark context.
-Note that one needs to pass specific ivy settings to point to their internal Nexus repository.
+Note that one needs to pass specific ivy settings to point to their internal nexus repository.
 An example of `ivysettings.xml` can be found [here](examples/ivysettings.xml)

 ```shell script